 However, you must use your mortgage to purchase one to four family properties in eligible communities throughout Upstate New York.
 You must also meet the following requirements:

-- Have graduated with an associate’s, bachelor’s, master’s or doctorate’s degree within the past 48 months from a U.S. Department of Education-recognized institution
+- Have graduated with an associate’s, bachelor’s, master’s or doctorate’s degree within the past 48 months from a U.S. DoE-recognized college or university

 SONYMA Conventional Plus Program